ippontech/cpe-tp/README.md

 9) Once you have succeeded the previous steps, authorize the `voclabs` role to publish messages but block every other IAM user/role from doing so (always with Terraform).
 Check that you can now publish again a message into the topic.
-10) Activate the encryption on the SNS topic with KMS (and Terraform) to respect the security pillars of AWS.
-11) (optional) Create a Terraform module to create a SNS topic with an IAM policy.
+10) (optional) Create a Terraform module to create a SNS topic with an IAM policy.
 Refactor the code you've written to create your SNS topic with your module.
-12) (optional) Now, try to create a 2nd SNS topic with your module.
+11) (optional) Now, try to create a 2nd SNS topic with your module.

 ### Go further